Training for Local Government

 Maintaining a Healthy Records Program and Electronic Records Management

 Are you hungry for a plan to manage your county or municipal records?
 Do you have questions about managing electronic records?
 Many local government officials and employees have found answers at these workshops.

 Held every fall in Jackson and in at least one other location, the free workshops are open to county, municipal, and local government officials and employees.
 This year’s workshops will be held from 8:30 a.m. to 12 noon:

-Registration is now open, and will close one week prior to each workshop (download registration form at the link below).
+Registration will open August 1 and will close one week prior to each workshop.
 For more information contact Tim Barnard by email or at 601-576-6894.

 Introduction to Records and Information Management for State and Local Governments